Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 	println("Error in starting thread") fi

+# we make a pause to guarantee not lock conditions
+sleep(3000)
 # start a thread with an interval of 7000 ms and for 3 iterations
 int tId2 = Thread("myThreadFunc2", 7000, 3)
 if(tId2 != -1)